PokeJofeJr4th/DreamBerd-rs/README.md

 1+2 * 3? //9
 ```

-You can add strings together and multiply them by floats.
+You can add strings together and multiply them by numbers.

 ```
 "he" + "l"*2 "o" + " " + "world"? // "hello world"
 "johnny"*1.5? // "johnnyjoh"
+"no lemon " + -"no lemon"? // "no lemon nomel on"
 ```

 ### Dividing by Zero